ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 when in the `ocaml` or `utop` toplevel, the command prompt appears as a `#`, as shown in the following examples.

+Also remember that a code an expression must end with `;;` for OCaml to evaluate it.
+Unless these examples start with a `#` toplevel prompt and end with `;;`, it isn't an expression to evaluate but rather an example of code structure.

 ## Built-in Compound Types

 We have already seen simple data types such as `int`, `float`, `string`, and